How random connectivity shapes the fluctuating dynamics of finite-size neural populations

-Interestingly, for sparse connectivity (sufficiently small $p$), a stronger coupling strength $w$ requires a larger delay to enable oscillations, whereas the first-order model requires a smaller delay.
-To assess whether the microscopic models are in an oscillatory state in our simulations, we calculate the standard deviation of a time series of the stochastic population rate $r(t)$ as given in Eq.~\eqref{eq:stoch-rate-def}.
-We find that the oscillatory regime of the annealed network (Fig.~\ref{fig:Asynchronous_vs_oscillations}b, red-colored area) coincides with the area enclosed by the Hopf boundary obtained from the 2nd-order MF theory.
-A qualitatively similar oscillation boundary is observed in the quenched network model.
+Interestingly, MF2 predicts that a stronger coupling strength $w$ requires a larger delay to enable oscillations, whereas the first-order model requires a smaller delay. \rot{We note that the bifurcation line obtained for MFsparselim is close to MF2.
+The bifurcation lines qualitatively explain the presence or absence of large noisy oscillations in the mean-connectivity and random network models (Fig.~ \ref{fig:first_order_and_stability_in_main_text}b,c).
+Furthermore, the simulations of the MF dynamics indicate that the Hopf bifurcation is supercritical: varying the delay, the variance of the population rate $r$ changes continuously at the bifurcation and no bistability between fixed point and limit cycle is observed. }

-For a more detailed comparison of the oscillation amplitude beyond the Hopf bifurcation, we also computed the standard deviation of $r(t)$ in the mean-field models.
-We find that the 2nd-order MF model matches well the annealed network model (Fig.~\ref{fig:Asynchronous_vs_oscillations}c,d), whereas the 1st-order mean-field model fails to describe the oscillations already at small delays.
-The quenched microscopic model has an oscillation onset at even larger delays, however, with a qualitatively similar dependence on the delay and coupling strength as the annealed microscopic model.

-In conclusion, our stability analysis of the 2nd-order MF model shows that a randomly diluted connectivity leads to a stabilisation of the non-oscillatory state.
-In particular, the random dilution leads to incoherent fluctuations of the recurrent input, which flattens the effective nonlinearity of the macroscopic dynamics and thus changes the stability properties of the fixed point.
+In conclusion, our stability analysis of MF2 shows that connectivity disorder leads to a stabilization of the non-oscillatory stationary state.
+In particular, the disordered connectivity leads to incoherent fluctuations of the recurrent input, which flattens the effective nonlinearity of the macroscopic dynamics and thus changes the stability properties of the fixed point.